n7tae/gr-ambe3000/README.md

 It uses the Northwest Digital Radio AMBE-3000 dongle (http://www.nwdigitalradio.com) to encode and decode between audio and DStar data.
 The encoder builds a DStar data stream from an 8000 sample/second, 16-bit integer audio stream.
 The decoder converts a DStar data stream to a 8000 sample/second, 16-bit integer audio stream.

-See the README file in the "examples" folder for an explanation of the example flow-graphs.
+Be sure to look at the README file in the "examples" folder for an explanation of the example flow-graphs as well as a description of the blocks in this module.

 ##Installation